 - Repeat step 4 with the pinto/red beans when finished cooking; add 2 tsp of salt, however, to this mixture.

-- When beans are cooked, salted, and drained, process the first of two batches by placing half the pinto/red beans, half the black beans, half the garlic, 1/2 cup oil, and 1/2 cup salsa in the food processor.
+- When beans are thus prepared, process the first of two batches by placing half the pinto/red beans, half the black beans, half the garlic, 1/2 cup oil, and 1/2 cup salsa in the food processor.
 Turn on and puree.
-Press the “dough” button on processor briefly, as it agitates the mass with different motions than those of regular processing; in this way, blend the bean dip well.
+Press the “dough” button on processor briefly, as it agitates the mass with different motions than those of regular processing; in this way, the bean dip is blended well.

 - Place in sterilized containers and repeat step 7 with last of beans.

-- This keeps in refrigerator for many weeks, freezes extra well, is great for long-term use.
+- This keeps in refrigerator for many weeks; freezes extra well; thus, is great for long-term use.